dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 The parts I enjoyed revolved around goal setting, planning, execution, self-reflection, overcoming failures, being bold and ambitious, being open-minded, data-driven, frank and truthful, understanding that people are wired differently, etc. I like that these were distilled succintly, logical and well exemplified given the context (even if the book repeats a lot).

-However, I felt that some sections of the book were Darwinian, unfeeling, unrealistic and possibly mumbo-jumbo.
+However, I felt that some of the principles were Darwinian, punitive, unfeeling, unrealistic and possibly pseudo-science.
 Using baseball cards to rank employees oversimplifies complex human behavior and pigeonholes people.
 This also assumes that the evaluations to create the cards are accurate.
 A better solution might be to document real results that were delivered by employees and using that to create profiles instead of relying on things like Myers-Briggs personality tests to build baseball cards (Myers-Briggs strikes me as pseudo-science).
 I pity the poor souls who encounter extenuating personal problems in Bridgewater- I get the impression that they'll be forced to jump off a plank.

 Ideas like ignoring personal loyalty in favor of the organizational well-being and being radically truthful are admirable.
-However, in an organization that is not aligned with these principles, following such mantras will likely get you fired.
+However, in an organization that is not aligned with these principles, following such mantras is difficult as an individual.
 The truth is that nobody likes jerks, even they are completely unbiased and data driven.
 Even with the proper directives, I'm not sure how "radical" an employee can possibly be without coming across as cold-blooded.
 Nobody likes politicans either but I feel that navigating relationships is an art and involves tradeoffs.
-It's better being frank than a phony but being "radical" is unrealistic.
+It's better being frank than a phony but being "radical" seems unrealistic.

 In defense of Ray, a lot of the principles are within the context of Ray's own life learnings and his own organizational setting.
 Obviously being "radically transparent" in a military or political setting would be ill-advised but it could likely make-or-break an investment firm where billions of dollars are at stake.
 I imagine that the software equivalent of Ray's organizational environment would be an innovative startup solving big problems.

 Overall, I enjoyed Ray's life story.
 I will apply many of Ray's principles to my life, especially those concerning strategy and goal-setting.
-However, I believe that emotion and intuition can engender creativity (e.g., Steve Jobs' intuition around the development of the ipod, a scenario where no data was available), so we shouldn't completely discount these factors when making creative decisions, especially in the software industry (which is a creative field) and as an entrepreneur.
+However, I believe that emotion and intuition can engender creativity (e.g., Steve Jobs' intuition around the development of the ipod), so we shouldn't completely discount these factors when making creative decisions, especially in the software industry (which is a creative field) and as an entrepreneur.

 ### Introduction